-The project is consistent with the Amended and Restated Joint Planning and Interlocal Service Boundary Agreement (JP/ILSBA) commonly referred to as the "Joint Planning Agreement" with Sarasota County.
-Additionally, the layout of the Conceptual Site Plan also provides for a compact development design that minimizes impacts to the natural environment promoting the preservation of environmental resources.
+The project is consistent with the Amended and Restated Joint Planning and Interlocal Service Boundary Agreement (JPA/ILSBA) commonly referred to as the "Joint Planning Agreement" with Sarasota County.
+Additionally, the layout of the project provides for a compact development design that minimizes impacts to the natural environment promoting the preservation of environmental resources.
 Based on the standards provided in the binding master plan and the proposed design of the project, and the compatibility analysis based on Policy 8.2, the proposed Murphy Oaks PUD may be found consistent with the comprehensive plan.